 When serving on CANTERBURY as a Weapon Mechanic he participated in the 1975 Rim of the Pacific (RIMPAC) Exercise This experience gave him insight into United States Navy operational techniques and first hand knowledge into surface and sub surface weapon systems as an operator and maintainer.

 In December 1975 he was discharged from the Royal New Zealand Navy at his own request and pursued an Engineering career with the New Zealand Railways in January 1976.
-He gained extensive experience in the operation of Foundry, Pattern Making, Boiler, Blacksmith, Fitting, Copper Smithing, Tin Smithing and Sheetmetal Shops along with expertise in Diesel Electric and Electric Locomotive repair and overhaul.
+He gained extensive experience in the operation of Foundry, Patternmaking, Boilermaking, Blacksmith, Machine and Sheetmetal Shops along with expertise in Diesel Electric and Electric Locomotive repair and overhaul.

 A career highlight with New Zealand Railways was his appointment as a Laboratory Technician where he carried out destructive and non destructive testing of materials and equipment, consulting and reporting to TELARC standards.
 He also taught Mathematics, Engineering Science and Technical Drawing to Advanced Trade Certificate level.